lablup/backend.ai/docs/install/install-from-package/install-agent.rst

 You should see a log message like ``started handling RPC requests at ...``

-There is an add-on service, Agent Wathcer, that can be used to monitor and manage the Agent service.
+There is an add-on service, Agent Watcher, that can be used to monitor and manage the Agent service.
 It is not required to run the Agent service, but it is recommended to use it for production environments.